-^{} Enablence (HK) Limited is the parent company to Suzhou Enablence Optoelectronic Technologies Co., Ltd.
+Enablence (HK) Ltd. Hong Kong 100 HKD Suzhou Enablence Photonic Technologies Co., Ltd. China 100 CNY

 (i) Wholly owned subsidiaries

 The consolidated financial statements incorporate the financial statements of the Company and entities (including structured entities) controlled by the Company and its subsidiaries.
 Control is achieved when the Company has power over the investee, is exposed or has rights to variable returns from its involvement with the investee; and can use its power to affect its returns.
 The Company reassesses whether it controls an investee if facts and circumstances indicate that there are changes to one or more of the three elements of control listed above.